MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 > [!NOTE]
 >
 > - A user license is user-centric: it's assigned to a user and it entitles this user to access [specific capabilities](#license-entitlements)
-> - A capacity license is object-centric: it's consumed by a Power Automate object (cloud flow, machine, hosted machine, hosted machine group) and it provides this object specific autonomous entitlements (regardless of the user licenses owned by makers interacting with the object)
+> - A capacity license is object-centric: it's allocated to a Power Automate object (cloud flow, machine, hosted machine, hosted machine group) and it provides this object specific autonomous entitlements (regardless of the user licenses owned by makers interacting with the object)
 > - As alternative to licenses, an organization can enable its environments to use the [Pay-as-you-go model](/power-platform/admin/pay-as-you-go-overview) and get started building flows without any license requirement or upfront costs.

 ## Standalone licenses